 Simply Adverse recommends that all mortgage holders seek advice before committing to apply to their lender for a mortgage payment holiday as this isn’t always the best option.
 Even when it is the most appropriate route for you to take, remember that you must apply to your lender for the payment holiday.
 Don’t be tempted to just miss a payment or cancel your direct debit.

-The FCA has now confirmed a further 3-month extension to mortgage payment holidays.
+In June 2020 the FCA confirmed a further 3-month extension to mortgage payment holidays.

 The government has amended their advice on house moves to make it clear that they can take place.